Noncommutative homological mirror functor: Extended mirror functor

 which implies that

 where the last identify is explained in \eqref{cvmd1}.
 Now we can prove the desired identity as follows.

 \end{proof}

-In particular, when $\tilde{W} = 0$ (which is usually the case in Calabi-Yau situation), Lagrangians are transformed to dg-modules over $\Lambda \tilde{Q}$, which can be identified as dg representations of $\tilde{Q}$.
+In particular, when $\tilde{W} = 0$ Lagrangians are transformed to dg-modules over $\Lambda \tilde{Q}$, which can be identified as dg representations of $\tilde{Q}$.
+By Proposition \ref{prop:tildeW=0} this is usually the case in Calabi-Yau situations.
 Typically these representations have infinite dimensions since they consist of all paths of $\tilde{Q}$.
 Taking the cohomologies of $d_M$, one obtains (graded) quiver representations.

 The functor on (higher) morphisms is defined as follows.
 Given unobstructed Lagrangians $U_1,\ldots,U_k$ which intersect transversely with each other and also with $\bL$, we define a map $\Hom(U_1,U_2) \otimes \ldots \otimes \Hom(U_{k-1},U_k) \to \Hom(M_{U_1},M_{U_k})$ by sending $Y \in M_{U_1}$ to